 From Love Canal in New York to the Palos Verde Shelf in California, more than 1,300 locations have been federally designated as Superfund sites since the program’s inception in 1980.
 Many people are unaware that in addition to cleaning up hazardous waste, the Superfund program also includes a critical research component investigating health effects of toxic substances found at these sites, as well as translating this research for affected communities and others.
 In 2012, the NIEHS Superfund Research Program celebrated its 25th anniversary of research to protect human health and the environment.

-Dr. Joseph Graziano, PhD, Professor of Environmental Health Sciences and Pharmacology; Associate Dean for Research, The Mailman School of Public Health at Columbia University; Director, The Columbia University Superfund Basic Research Program.
-Dr. Graziano has been a faculty member at the College of Physicians & Surgeons of Columbia University since 1979, and was Chairman of the Department of Environmental Health Sciences at the Mailman School of Public Health from 1991-2002, when he became Associate Dean for Research.
+Dr. Joseph Graziano, PhD, professor of Environmental Health Sciences and Pharmacology; associate dean for Research, The Mailman School of Public Health at Columbia University; director, The Columbia University Superfund Basic Research Program.
+Dr. Graziano has been a faculty member at the College of Physicians & Surgeons of Columbia University since 1979, and was chair of the Department of Environmental Health Sciences at the Mailman School of Public Health from 1991-2002, when he became associate dean for research.
 Prior to that, he served on the faculties of The Rockefeller University and Cornell University Medical College.
 In 2000, Dr. Graziano became the founding director of the Columbia University Superfund Basic Research Program (SBRP), entitled Health Effects and Geochemistry of Arsenic and Lead.
-The Columbia SBRP involves faculty from four schools of Columbia University, and includes geochemistry, hydrology and remediation research at four US Superfund sites, as well as studies of arsenic metabolism and toxicity in families exposed to naturally occurring high concentrations of arsenic in drinking water in Bangladesh.
+The Columbia SBRP involves faculty from four schools of Columbia University and includes geochemistry, hydrology and remediation research at four US Superfund sites, as well as studies of arsenic metabolism and toxicity in families exposed to naturally occurring high concentrations of arsenic in drinking water in Bangladesh.
 His most recent research has discovered that both arsenic and manganese exposures are associated with cognitive deficits in children.
 His lab has also contributed to the recent findings from Bangladesh that folic acid facilitates arsenic methylation and elimination, leading to a decline in blood arsenic concentration.